 3. Ethics.
 First Semester.
 9:00.
-2 h.
+2h.

 Theoretical ethics.
 Aim and motive of action, free agency, problem of evil in the world.
-Schools Hedonism, Rigorism, Rationalism.
+Schools of Hedonism, Rigorism, Rationalism.
 Christian ethics.
 Application of theory through the various institutions of life, friendship, home, marriage, civil society, state, and a consideration of man's ethical relation to the lower animals.

 4. History of Philosophy.
 Second Semester.
 11:30.
-1 h.

 Brief survey of systems of philosophy, ancient and modern.
 Lectures and assigned readings.
+Special references, Hunter's History of Philosophy and Rogers' Student's History of Philosophy.

 5. Logic.
 First Semester.
 11:30.
-3 h.
+3h.

-History of logic, nature, terms, propositions, deductive and inductive methods, logical analysis and criticism of fallacies.
+History of Logic, nature, terms, propositions, deductive and inductive methods, logical analysis and criticism of fallacies.